anardelli/jaffa-rpc-library/README.md

 ## Jaffa RPC library

-Library provides communication between multiple Java applications.
+This library provides communication between Java applications.

 Key features:
 - **Apache ZooKeeper (with TLSv1.2)** is used for service discovery